One of the states in the US having a lot of non-venomous snakes is Maryland.

 Rare and colorful rainbow snakes (Farancia erytrogramma) can occasionally be discovered in Maryland.

 The colors of the rainbow inspired the naming of this species.
-The colors black, red, and adult are unique to this snake.
+This snake is unique in having the colors black, red, and adult.

-Rainbow snakes can live in various parts of the state due to their ability to swim.
+Due to their ability to swim, rainbow snakes can live in various parts of the state.
 This big snake’s primary food source is eels.

 Rainbow Snakes are distinguished by their strong bodies and can reach lengths of more than 40 inches.